Masturbation to Orgasm Stimulates the Release of the Endocannabinoid 2-Arachidonoylglycerol (2-AG) in Humans

 So, if 2-AG is the lock, which cannabinoid is the key to it?

 If you guessed Cannabidiol/CBD, you're right.
 Although it doesn’t directly engage an endocannabinoid receptor, the CBD molecule does boost the body’s levels of 2-AG, which may indicate that high-CBD products could improve the action of 2-AG in sexual response.
 And, since THC engages with both CB1 and CB2 receptors, it's possible that THC somewhat hinders our ability to receive the 2-AG molecule during sex.
 The study on orgasms and the release of 2-AG in humans did not go as far as to explore that connection.
 They only proved a reliable link between orgasms and the endocannabinoid we produce before and during the climax.
-But if you've watched the cannabis space long enough, you know that one study leads to the next and scientists aren't going to leave a stone unturned in the quest for carnal knowledge.Posted: Tuesday, November 28th, 10:00am 10 months ago
+But if you've watched the cannabis space long enough, you know that one study leads to the next and scientists aren't going to leave a stone unturned in the quest for carnal knowledge.Posted: Tuesday, November 28th, 10:00am a year ago

 Alana seeks to see cannabis from the perspective of politicians, advocates, entrepreneurs, and consumers.
 She got her start with a byline in the arts and culture section and crossed over into cannabis after using it medicinally.
 Current projects include investigations into cannabis and wellness; entrepreneurs of the Green Rush; cannabis for athletes; and the evolution of cannabis laws and culture in Canada.